iterm-mcp

 Features

-Efficient Token Use: Allows the model to inspect only the relevant output, typically the last few lines of running commands.
+- Efficient Token Use: Allows the model to inspect only the output it is interested in, typically the last few lines even for long-running commands.

-Full Terminal Control and REPL Support: The model can interact with REPLs and send control characters (e.g., ctrl-c, ctrl-z).
+- Full Terminal Control and REPL support: The model can start and interact with REPLs and send control characters like ctrl-c, ctrl-z, etc.

-Easy on the Dependencies: Built with minimal dependencies, it can be run via npx and is compatible with Claude Desktop and other MCP clients.
+- Easy on Dependencies: Built with minimal dependencies and runnable via npx.
+Designed to be easy to add to Claude Desktop and other MCP clients.

 Safety Considerations